abdurrahman720/arkDEALS.com_MERN/README.md

 4. Sellers can keep track of all of thier products even it is sold.
 5. Seller can be verified by Admin and a verified badge will be shown after seller name everywhere.

-#### `Dashboard: My Buyers`
+### `Dashboard: My Buyers`
 1. All the orders of the seller are shown here with buyer details and his location.
 2. After meeting with the buyer, seller can approve the buyer for payment by clicking **meet** button.
 The Status then will change into **pending payment** .
 Another button will be visible **cancel meeting**
 3. After buyer succesful payment, The order status will be changed into sold.
 4. Rest of the orders with same product will be removed from the list.

-#### `Dashboard: My Products`
+### `Dashboard: My Products`
 1. All the products posted by the seller are shown here with **sold** or **unsold** status
 2. Seller can advertise any product from this list.
 3. Seller can view details with **view details** button
 4. Sellers can delete any of thier products with **delete** button

-### Dashboard: Add Products
+### `Dashboard: Add Products`
 1. Seller can post new product for sale from here with image uploading

-### `Known Bugs/issues/limitations`
+## `Admin Role -Features`
+1. Admin can delete users (seller, buyer) and verify seller
+2. Admin can review reported products from buyer.

+### `Dashboard: All Sellers`
+1. All the Sellers are listed here with their details
+2. Admin can verify the seller with **verify** button and also can remove verified satatus if needed.
+3. Admin can delete any seller and all the products,orders, advertisements associated with the seller will be deleted as well.

+### `Dashboard: All Buyers`
+1. All the Buyers are listed here with their details
+2. Admin can **delete** any buyer and all the orders associated with the buyer will be deleted as well.

+### `Dashboard: Reported Products`
+1. All the reported items will be listed here with a **message** from the buyer
+2. Reporter(buyer) Details and Seller details of the product will be shown here.
+3. With **View Item* button, Admin can view the item
+4. Admin can mark the item as safe with **Mark as safe** button
+5. If Admin can Delete the product with **Delete** button

 **The project is at very intial level.
 Several Bugs maybe found**
-1. In input field, images can not be uploaded from local device.
-A link is needed...

 ### `Upcoming Feature`

-1. Image uploading from local device will be available
-2. Reviwes will be sorted by time
-3. Statistic of Recipes, Reviews, Users wil be updated dynamically
+1. Seller will able to edit their product details
+2. Admin will able to delete any product, whenever it is needed.
+3. Both Buyer and Seller will be able to delete their orders after those are fullfilled.
-4. User Profile Page where they can update their name and photo with
+4. Profile Overview Page where users can update their name and photo
 5. UI Design and Animations...